canonical/ubuntu-pro-client/docs/explanations/data_collection.rst

-Whenever you ``apt install`` a package from a Pro service (or ``apt upgrade`` to a version of a package from a Pro service), ``apt`` will make a GET request to ``esm.ubuntu.com`` that includes the package name and version, and HTTP basic auth credentials that are tied to the Ubuntu Pro subscription.
+Whenever you ``apt install`` a package from a Pro service (or ``apt upgrade`` to a version of a package from a Pro service), ``apt`` will make a GET request to ``esm.ubuntu.com`` that includes the package name and version, and HTTP basic authentication credentials that are tied to the Ubuntu Pro subscription.

 For example, installing the ``hello`` package from ``esm-apps`` will result in a request that looks something like this: